 Because of its support for the Mobility and Multihoming (MOBIKE) protocol, IKEv2 is also highly resilient to changing networks.
 This makes IKEv2 a great choice for cell phone users who regularly switch between home WiFi and mobile connections, or who regularly move between hotspots.

-IKEv2 is not as common as L2TP/IPSec, as it is supported on many fewer platforms.
+IKEv2 is not as common as L2TP/IPSec as it is supported on many fewer platforms (although this situation is changing fast).
 It is, however, considered at least as good as, if not superior to, L2TP/IPsec in terms of security, performance (speed), stability and the ability to establish (and re-establish) a connection.

 - Very secure (if PFS is used)